josh146/josh146.github.io/content/recipes/pain-de-mie.md

 Timeline: Mix 1 | 10m | Active; Autolyse | 30m | Wait; Mix | 20m | Active; Bulk fermentation | 4h | Wait; Shape | 30m | Active; Proof | 3h | Wait; Bake | 1h | Active;
 Image: /images/recipes/pain-de-mie.jpg

-A delicious white sandwich loaf that is perfect for sandwiches and toast.
+A delicious white sandwich loaf that is perfect for sandwiches and toast, originally adapted (and modified over the years) from [The Perfect Loaf](https://www.theperfectloaf.com/pain-de-mie/).
 Want to reduce the amount of enrichment?
-Try my [[Wholemeal sourdough sandwich loaf]], which uses tangzhong to get the same level of fluffiness without the butter.
+Bake a [[Wholemeal sourdough sandwich loaf]], which uses tangzhong to get the same level of fluffiness without the butter.

 <div class="recipe-image">